curl / Docs / Project / TODO

 2.4 Split connect and authentication process

 The multi interface treats the authentication process as part of the connect phase.
-As such any failures during authentication will not trigger the relevant QUIT or LOGOFF for protocols such as IMAP, POP3 and SMTP.
+As such any failures during authentication does not trigger the relevant QUIT or LOGOFF for protocols such as IMAP, POP3 and SMTP.

 2.5 Edge-triggered sockets should work